PhHitachi/HackBar/HackBar v2.9.md

   <p>Customize Hackbar are added to make easylly and good UI/Design of your own.</p>

     - <b>Tools (8 in 1)</b>
-      - LiveHTTPHeader `replay function not working`
+      - LiveHTTPHeader `working on CyberFox Browser`
       - Tamper Data
       - View Source
       - JS on/off